Hatters Steel Orchestra

 Courageous as he must have been, he is now responsible for the favourable position the band Hatters now enjoy.

-Having lost their sponsor Maritime Life years ago and went through a period without one, Trinmar has come to the rescue of the band which augurs well for the future.
+Having lost their sponsor Maritime Life years ago and went through a period without one, Trinmar then came to the rescue of the band.